-In the case of development applications, the planning agreement is usually advertised separate to the development application once satisfactory negotiations have taken place.
+In the case of development applications, whilst Council aims to advertise the planning agreement at the same time as the development application it may be advertised separately to the development application once satisfactory negotiations have taken place.

-In the case of planning proposals, the planning agreement will be advertised at the same time as the planning proposal during the formal exhibition period.
+In the case of planning proposals, the planning agreement will be advertised before the planning proposal is sent to the Gateway or at the same time as the planning proposal during the formal exhibition period.